Dibyendu Adhikari

 Dibyendu Adhikari (born 24 December 1976) is an Indian politician from the state of West Bengal in India.
-He has been elected to Lok Sabha from Tamluk in 2019 as a member of Trinamool Congress.
+He was elected to Lok Sabha from Tamluk in 2019 as a member of Trinamool Congress.

-Dibyendu Adhikari's father Sisir Adhikari and elder brother Suvendu Adhikari have also been elected to Lok Sabha and West Bengal Vidhan Sabha over the years.
+Dibyendu Adhikari's father Sisir Adhikari and elder brother Suvendu Adhikari were also elected in Lok Sabha or West Bengal Vidhan Sabha.

 Dibyendu was Member of Legislative Assembly (MLA) in West Bengal from Dakhin Kanthi constituency from 2009 to 2016.
-In 2016, he was elected to Lok Sabha from Tamluk parliamentary constituency of West Bengal on TMC ticket in a by-election when the seat fell vacant due to the resignation of the sitting MP Suvendu Adhikari, who is Dibyendu Adhikari's elder brother.
+In 2016 he was elected to Lok Sabha from Tamluk parliamentary constituency of West Bengal on TMC ticket in a by-election when the seat fell vacant due to the resignation of the sitting MP Suvendu Adhikari, who is Dibyendu Adhikari's elder brother.
 He is also councillor of Contai Municipality.